gradle/gradle/design-docs/testing-improvements.md

 - When exclude categories are specified, a test method is filtered if it or its test class is annotated with a `@Category` annotation where one of the listed types is assignable-to one of the specified exclude category types.
 - A test class is filtered when all of its test methods are filtered.
+- if include and/or exclude categories are defined but the selected JUnit version does not support categories, a warning is emitted.

 ### Implementation